 Today we head north through the grass fields of the Marienfluss Valley towards the Kunene River.

 Grasslands dominate the broad, central Marienfluss and Hartmann’s Valleys, with dunes covering the western section.
 Wildlife includes leopard, cheetah, giraffe, variety of game, mountain zebra, and crocodiles.
-Our campsite for the next two nights, is on the banks of the Kunene River and has toilets and shower facilities
+Our campsite for the next two nights, is on the banks of the Kunene River and has toilets and shower facilities.

-Accommodation: Syncro Camp – camping
+Accommodation: Syncro Camp – camping with ablutions

 Dinner: Eco Ventures Braai (DB&B)

-Accommodation: Syncro Camp – camping
+Accommodation: Syncro Camp – camping with ablutions

 Dinner: Eco Ventures Braai (DB&B)

-Accommodation: Khumib Riverbed Wilderness Camping
+Accommodation: Khumib Riverbed Wilderness Camping - Eco bush shower and toilet

 Dinner: Eco Ventures Braai (DB&B)

-After Lunch we will stop at the best little shop in Kaokoland, in a small village called Orupembe, for an ice-cold beer.
+Breakfast in camp and we leave for Orupembe with a shop – hope fully there will be an ice-cold beer.
 Following the Khumib River for most of the afternoon, keeping a lookout for possible sightings of Desert Elephants and other wild life.
-Turn into Hoarusib River which takes us all the way to Puros and our campsite.

 The camp sites are rustic, but have toilets and hot-shower facilities

-Accommodation: Puros Bush-Camp - Camping
+Accommodation: Puros Bush-Camp - Camping with ablutions

 Dinner: Eco Ventures Braai (DB&B)

+We visit a lodge for drinks – only fly-in visitors allowed!
+A quick stop at the Shebeen in Puros should you need a cold beer.
 Possible Elephants sightings in camp and in the Canyon, as well as giraffes and other game.

-Accommodation: Puros Bush-Camp - Camping
+Accommodation: Puros Bush-Camp - Camping with ablutions

 Dinner: Eco Ventures Braai (DB&B)

 Through Puros Canyon we will be heading down the Hoarusib River, crossing over to the Hoanib River at Amspoort.
-A day of driving through a moon landscape and dry-riverbed driving with huge Camel Thorn Trees.
-Sightings of Giraffes, Elephants other game and even lions.
+A day of driving through magnificent landscapes changing from Canyon rock formation to a moon landscape and dry-riverbed driving.
+Huge Ana Trees (white acacia) are the most amazing sighting in the riverbed and we will find one for an extraordinary wild camp.

 Accommodation: Hoanib Riverbed Wilderness Camping